ToritoIO/SupaExplorer/README.md

 ## Installation (Load Unpacked)
 1. Clone or download this repository.
 2. In Chrome, visit `chrome://extensions`, enable Developer Mode, and choose **Load unpacked**.
-3. Select the `chrome_extension` directory.
-Chrome will install version 0.1.5 of SupaExplorer with its side panel entry.
+3. Select the repository root directory to install SupaExplorer with its side panel entry.

 ## Using SupaExplorer Day-to-Day